queerhavenproject/queerhavenproject.github.io/content/en/_index.md

 <style>p {text-align: left}</style>

-## What is 613 Queer Haven?
+## What is the Ottawa Queer Haven Project?

-The 613 Queer Haven Project is a call to action addressing the urgent need for inclusive, accessible, and safe housing services for 2SLGBTQIA+ adults experiencing homelessness in Ottawa.
+The Ottawa Queer Haven Project is a call to action addressing the urgent need for inclusive, accessible, and safe housing services for 2SLGBTQIA+ adults experiencing homelessness in Ottawa.
 Through existing research and literature, we highlight critical service gaps and advocate for systemic change at policy, municipal, and service delivery levels.

 ## Who We Are
-We are a pair of MSW students who have witnessed the gaps in the Ottawa homelessness sector through direct service work.
+We are two students in the master of social work program at Carleton University.
+We have witnessed first-hand the gaps in the Ottawa homelessness sector through direct service work.
 Through our experiences and reviewing current research, there is a clear urgent need for change for services supporting 2SLGBTQIA+ adults facing homelessness.

 <!-- Make this list bold for emphasis!! -->
 <style>li {font-weight: bold}</style>